 The particular injury that you have affects the full value of the component of an injury case that is for bodily injury, pain and suffering, disability and physical impairment, disfigurement, mental anguish, inconvenience or loss of capacity for the past and future enjoyment of life.

 These damages as known as non-economic damages.

 The pain and suffering component of non-economic damages is often the largest component of an injury case in terms of compensation.
-For example, generally speaking a wrist fracture has a higher full value for the pain and suffering component than a finger fracture.
+For example, a wrist fracture has a higher full settlement value than a finger fracture.
+I’m talking about the pain and suffering part of the case.

 It is critical to know what value to assign to the pain and suffering component for a particular injury.
 Without this figure, you are shooting in the dark.